Nosto/nosto-js/README.md

 ## API access

-Use the `nostojs` function exported from the SDK in the same way you would use `window.nostojs`.
+Use the `nostojs` function exported from the library in the same way you would use `window.nostojs`.
 In fact, this is a typed wrapper over the window function.

 ```js
 await nostojs(async api => {